A Tenth Revolution Group Company

 Paid time off by region

-The amount of paid time off our respondents receive varies massively from country to country, due to differing employment laws and regulations around minimum vacation time provided to employees.
-But as companies compete for talent, PTO is becoming a popular bargaining chip for those looking to hire the best professionals.
-Over the past few years, we’ve seen levels of PTO offered to Microsoft professionals increase, even in regions where PTO is a legal requirement and employees are guaranteed leave.
-This is likely a response from companies to employees’ desire for better work-life balance, particularly in such a notoriously hardworking sector as cloud technology.
+Over the past few years, we’ve seen the levels offered to Microsoft professionals change, even in regions where PTO is a legal requirement and staff are guaranteed leave.
+This is likely a response from companies to employees’ desire for better work-life balance, particularly in such a notoriously hardworking sector as tech.

 See below for the average PTO days by country of our respondents: